Misgexx/health-aggregator/README.md

 After reviewing how major health apps behave and considering how people interpret daily sleep, overnight sleep is attributed to the **wake-up day**.
 This avoids confusing splits across dates and aligns with how sleep impacts the following day.

-Copilot was used occasionally for in-editor suggestions and debugging assistance, but all logic decisions, timezone handling rules, and aggregation behaviors were designed and implemented manually.
+- Copilot was used occasionally for in-editor suggestions and debugging assistance, but all logic decisions, timezone handling rules, and aggregation behaviors were designed and implemented manually.

+- Codex was also used for targeted code review.
+It helped identify subtle issues such as:
+- The mismatch between documentation and actual workout input requirements (`start_time` + `end_time` vs. an assumed 1-hour duration),
+- Docstring inconsistencies in the sleep aggregation function,
+- The need for clearer user-facing errors when invalid timezone strings are supplied.

+These insights guided refinements, but all fixes and design choices were implemented and validated manually.
 ---

 ### Verification